theupdateframework/taps/tap4.md

 `pinned.json` contains a dictionary D1.
 D1 contains two keys, "repositories" and "delegations".

 The value of the "repositories" key in D1 is a dictionary D2.
-Every key in D2 specifies a shortname for a repository (e.g., "django").
-Every value in D2 is a dictionary D3 with three keys:
-* `"metadata_urls"` provides url prefixes for directories on mirrors from which metadata can be retrieved.
-* `"targets_urls"` provides url prefixes for directories on mirrors from which target files can be retrieved (images / packages / etc.).
-* `"local_metadata_directory"` indicates a directory containing the previous and current metadata for this repository.
-For example, if this is "foo", then client current metadata will be stored at `.../metadata/foo/current`, and previous metadata at `.../metadata/foo/previous`.
+D2 entries have keys that define a repository name (which also determines the local metadata directory to be used on the client to contain metadata for this repository), and values that are dictionaries D3 containing the configuration for that repository.
+Expected in D3 is key "mirrors" and value set to a list of URL strings that are the URLs for the mirrors for that repository.

 The value of the "delegations" key in D1 is a list L1.
 Every member in L1 is a dictionary D4 with at least two keys:
 * `"paths"` specifies a list of target paths of patterns.